goatastronaut0212/goatastronaut0212/README.md

 ## Things I want to do

-- Port OpenProject to Nixpkgs
 - Create Golang music player with bubbletea TUI
-- Contribute documentation about code to ibus-bamboo
+- Port LarkSuite to Nixpkgs
 - Deploy my own blog
 - Become a great software engineer